renatoathaydes/schemake/README.md

 });
 ```

-With such a schema specification, you can now validate data from JSON or YAML:
+With such a schema specification, you can now validate data you receive, for example, from JSON or YAML:

 ```dart
 import 'package:schemake/schemake.dart';